mspielberg/factorio-miniloader/README.md

 ## Acknowledgements

-* Arch666Angel &emdash; for the original loader graphics.
+* Arch666Angel &mdash; for the original 2x1 loader graphics, cut down to 1x1 here.
 * Articulating &mdash; for the original Loader Snapping.
 * Optera &mdash; for the revised and improved loader snapping code adapted here.